JADES: The production and escape of ionizing photons from faint Lyman-alpha emitters in the epoch of reionization: The escape of Lyman-alpha photons

 \subsection{Role of the IGM in attenuating Lyman-alpha emission at $z>6$}

 Finally in this section, we look at the evolution of \fesc(\lya) with redshift, focusing particularly on $z\gtrsim6$ where the IGM is expected to play a dominant role in attenuating \lya\ emission, unless the LAEs live in large ionized bubbles.
 In Figure \ref{fig:fesc_redshift} we show \fesc(\lya) as a function of redshift, colour-coded by $M_{\mathrm{UV}}$ for our LAEs along with others known at $z\gtrsim5.8$.
-A sharp decrease in the \fesc(\lya) is clearly apparent.
+A decrease in the \fesc(\lya) is apparent: the decrease in \fesc(\lya) for only the JADES LAEs is less significant with p-value $=0.25$, however when including all the LAEs in the redshift of interest from the literature, the decrease is highly significant with p-value $=0.003$.
+Admittedly, the high significance may be driven by the UV magnitude limited nature of these surveys, where \lya\ detections from rarer galaxies at the highest redshifts is challenging purely from an observational point of view.

 It is also interesting to note that at any given redshift, UV-fainter galaxies exhibit higher \fesc(\lya), as we had previously noted.
-The question that arises from this is, what is driving the decrease of \fesc(\lya) with redshift?
+The question that arises from this is, what is truly driving the decrease of \fesc(\lya) with redshift?
 Is the increasing neutrality of the IGM with redshift more dominant than the observational biases associated with being able to only observe UV-bright galaxies at high redshifts from flux limited studies?

 To explore this effect, in Figure \ref{fig:fesc_redshift_bright} we show the \fesc(\lya) as a function of redshift for only the UV-brightest galaxies with $M_{\mathrm{UV}} < -19.5$ (arbitrarily chosen) to study the evolution in a more flux complete sample of LAEs across a large redshift baseline.
 This time around, we colour code the data points with \lya\ velocity offset, which is a good proxy for the size of the ionized bubble around the LAE.